millertechnologygroup/resh/README.md

 ## FAQ

 **Q: Can I use resh now?**
-A: Yes! v0.7 alpha is available for testing.
-It's not production-ready, but all 25 handles are functional.
+A: Yes! v0.9 alpha is available for testing.
+It's not production-ready, but all 28 handles are functional.
 Great for experimentation and feedback.

-**Q: Is v0.7 production-ready?**
+**Q: Is v0.9 production-ready?**
 A: No. This is an alpha release.
-Expect bugs, incomplete documentation, and potential breaking changes.
+Expect bugs, incomplete features, and potential breaking changes.
 Production release (v1.0) is planned for Q2/Q3 2026.

-**Q: What's missing in v0.7?**
+**Q: What's missing in v0.9?**
-A: 2 handles (webhook://, lock://), comprehensive documentation, extensive testing, performance optimization, and polish.
-Coming in v0.8 and v0.9.
+A: 2 handles (webhook://, lock://), comprehensive performance optimization, extensive edge case testing, and production polish.
+Coming in v1.0.

 **Q: Can I contribute code?**
 A: Not yet.
 We'll open for code contributions with v0.8 (January 2026).
 For now, please test, report bugs, and provide feedback.